-YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE
+YOUR PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP WITH YOUR MORTGAGE REPAYMENTS.

 A 60% loan to value (LTV) mortgage is available when you have a deposit of at least 40% of the value of the property you’re buying or remortgaging.

-This means you'll be borrowing the remaining 60% of the property value from the lender.
+LTV shows how big your deposit is relative to the value of the property.
+You won't need an LTV mortgage calculator to work out that this means you'll be borrowing the remaining 60% of the property value from the lender.

 With a 60% LTV mortgage, you put down a deposit worth 40% of the property value – the remaining 60% is funded by the lender as a mortgage.
-The actual mortgage works the same as any other mortgage – you repay the amount you've borrowed over a predetermined time period (mortgage term).
+The actual mortgage works the same as any other mortgage deal – you repay the amount you've borrowed over a predetermined time period (mortgage term).

-Some mortgages are repaid on an interest-only basis, although if you're buying a residential home, it's more likely that you will have a capital repayment mortgage, where you repay an element of the loan, and the interest each month.
-If you are providing a 40% deposit, the interest rates available to you will be some of the best on the market.
+Some mortgages are repaid on an interest-only basis, although if you're buying a residential home, it's more likely that you will have a capital repayment mortgage where you repay an element of the loan, and the interest each month.
+If you are providing a 40% deposit, the mortgage interest rates available to you will be some of the best on the market.
 The table opposite shows how much the deposit and loan amount would be for a 60% LTV mortgage for a range of different property values.

 Property value | Deposit amount (40% of property value) | Mortgage loan amount (60% of property value) |